Annette Kolodny: Works

-Kolodny’s first two books were The Lay of the Land: Metaphor as Experience and History in American Life and Letters (University of North Carolina Press, 1975) and The Land Before Her: Fantasy and Experience of the American Frontiers, 1630-1860 (University of North Carolina Press, 1984); both of these texts deal with environmental concerns and the historic destruction of the land (Jay 217).
+Kolodny's first two books were The Lay of the Land: Metaphor as Experience and History in American Life and Letters (University of North Carolina Press, 1975) and The Land Before Her: Fantasy and Experience of the American Frontiers, 1630-1860 (University of North Carolina Press, 1984); both of these texts deal with environmental concerns and the historic destruction of the land (Jay 217).
 Based on her experience as a senior administrator in higher education, Kolodny published Failing the Future: A Dean Looks at Higher Education in the Twenty-First Century (Duke University Press, 1998), which "details the extent to which women and non-white students are still outsiders on American campuses."
 The book also examines the status of the humanities disciplines in higher education, the value of tenure, and the need for family friendly policies on campus.
-It is a book about needed educational innovations in the twenty-first century.
+It is a book about needed educational innovations in the 21st century.

 Kolodny is also well known for two essays published in 1980: "Dancing Through the Minefield: Some Observations on the Theory, Practice, and Politics of a Feminist Literary Criticism" (Feminist Studies, Spring 1980) and "A Map for Re-Reading: Gender and the Interpretation of Literary Texts" (New Literary History, Spring 1980).
 Of these, "Dancing Through the Minefield" is the most well-known, and has been called "the most reprinted essay of American feminist literary criticism".
 It has been translated and reprinted worldwide.

-In 2007, Kolodny published a long-lost masterpiece of Native American literature, Joseph Nicolar’s The Life and Traditions of the Red Man (Duke University Press), originally published in 1893.
-Nicolar’s work traces the history of his people, the Penobscot Nation, from the first moments of creation through the arrival of the white man.
-Kolodny’s reprint of this important work includes a history of the Penobscot Nation and an interpretive introduction to the text.
+In 2007, Kolodny published a long-lost masterpiece of Native American literature, Joseph Nicolar's The Life and Traditions of the Red Man (Duke University Press), originally published in 1893.
+Nicolar's work traces the history of his people, the Penobscot Nation, from the first moments of creation through the arrival of the white man.
+Kolodny's reprint of this important work includes a history of the Penobscot Nation and an interpretive introduction to the text.
 It was stipulated that the royalties from this text go to the Penobscot.
 In 2012, Kolodny published In Search of First Contact: The Vikings of Vinland, the Peoples of the Dawnland, and the Anglo-American Anxiety of Discovery (Duke University Press).
-A major contribution to the field of American Studies, this book examines both Native American and Euroamerican stories of first contacts between the peoples of the New and Old Worlds.
+The book examines both Native American and Euroamerican stories of first contacts between the peoples of the New and Old Worlds.
 It examines the competition between Leif Eiriksson and Christopher Columbus for the title of "first discoverer".
+Indian Country Today named it as one of the 12 most important books in Native American Studies published in 2012.
+The Western Literature Association awarded the book the Thomas Lyon Prize as "the best book in Western literary and cultural studies published in 2012".